The Perfect 3 Days in Paris

 The Sacre Coeur; May 2017

-But beware – unless you’re a maniac walker like me, there will be guys trying to sell you bracelets (they’ll be aggressive and even tie them onto your wrist and then demand you pay them).
+It is important to keep your personal belongings close when visiting Montmarte in Paris.
+Unless you’re a maniac walker such as myself, there will be guys trying to sell you bracelets (they’ll be aggressive and even tie them onto your wrist and then demand you pay them).

 Just be vigilant like you would be anywhere else.
 I was an 18-year-old girl by myself when I did this, so I’m sure you can manage, too.